 "These drugs aren’t going to be cheap.
 You have smaller patient populations and, at least in the U.S., payers have been more receptive to therapies that work in profound ways.
-We believe that if you do something in these rare diseases, in these fatal diseases, there will be markets out there to keep our company going," said Steven Paul, the CEO of Voyager Therapeutics, which is developing potentially life-altering treatments for patients with diseases like amyotrophic lateral sclerosis (ALS) and Huntington’s disease.
+We believe that if you do something in these rare diseases, in these fatal diseases, there will be markets out there to keep our company going," said Steven Paul, CEO of Voyager Therapeutics, Inc., which is developing potentially life-altering treatments for patients with diseases like amyotrophic lateral sclerosis (ALS) and Huntington’s disease.

 Due to the small patient populations and the burden of testing and developing these drugs, the business model has long relied on pricing these treatments at a markedly higher price point than drugs that would have mass appeal.
 These higher price tags allow the companies to earn back their costs of development and make a profit, even though only a relatively small number of patients take the drug.

 Alexion Pharmaceuticals, Inc.’s Soliris (eculizumab), for example, was dubbed the "world’s most expensive drug" after the biotech priced the rare genetic blood disorder treatment at more than $410,000 annually in the US and as high as $700,000 elsewhere in the world.
 Alexion is notoriously tight-lipped about the number of patients actually taking Soliris, but RBC Capital Markets analyst Simos Simeonidis estimates there are about 9,000 patients taking the drug worldwide.
 Despite the tiny number, the company managed to bring in $2.8 billion in Soliris sales in 2016.